Yes, spreadsheets are code. With me? No? Let me explain.

 Are spreadsheet formulas interpreted by software to do something useful?
 Definitely!
 The spreadsheet software itself is constantly looking at all of the formulas in all of the cells, and trying to immediately interpret them to produce results.
 Those results are usually pretty useful, like a total amount.

 So there you have it.
 Spreadsheets are code.
-Congrats, business people: you are coders!
+Congrats, spreadsheet people: you are coders!